background-image

-Flexism: It’s time to get more flexible about flexible working
+Flexism: get flexible about flexible working

 We are currently in the midst of a long-overdue revolution in flexible working.
-There are many ways of defining the act of flexible working, including the recent phenomenon of agile working, which focuses more on the physical aspects of expanding our working styles, and hybrid working, which facilitates productivity regardless of location.
+There are many ways of defining the act of flexible working.
+This includes the recent phenomenon of agile working, which focuses more on the physical aspects of expanding our working styles, and hybrid working, which facilitates productivity regardless of location.
 This confusion is mirrored by the fact that no two companies have identical policies on the matter.
-So, what is the key to universal acceptance of these flexible working arrangements?

-As the year unfolds, days become shorter and working hours grow seemingly longer due to leaving the office after the sun sets.
-As work consumes the lion’s share of our waking hours, advocating for a healthy equilibrium between our professional and personal lives is increasingly important.
-Throughout this month, there have been several instances of both global and national initiatives that sought to do so, such as the WHO’s World Mental Health Day and the UK’s Work Life Week.
-While these campaigns are imperative in terms of raising awareness, an ingrained bias remains against the fundamental solution to all of the above: flexible working.
-This is where the newly coined term, ‘flexism’, comes in.
+As work consumes the lion’s share of our waking hours, advocating for a healthy balance between professional and personal lives is increasingly important.
+This month has seen several global and national initiatives, such as the WHO’s World Mental Health Day and the UK’s Work Life Week , aimed at promoting this balance.
+While these campaigns are imperative in terms of raising awareness, an ingrained bias remains against: flexible working.

 What is flexism and how does it affect us?